-A research project funded by the NIHR is exploring the role of group clinics for young people with diabetes in Newham led by QMUL is currently ongoing
+A research project funded by the NIHR exploring the role of group clinics for young people with diabetes in Newham led by Queen Mary University London (QMUL) is currently ongoing.

 Finally, there is a programme of work to identify individuals at high risk of pre-diabetes, with options currently being developed for a pre-diabetes pathway of screening, user perceptions and impact.